SmitaPable/SentimentalAnalysisofAnneFrank/README.md

 - **Tokenization**: The text was broken down into sentences or words (tokens) for analysis.
 - **Normalization**: Text was converted to lowercase, punctuation was removed, and spelling errors were corrected.
 - **Stop Word Removal**: Common words that do not contribute to sentiment were removed.
-- **Stemming/Lemmatization**: Words were reduced to their root form or base dictionary form.

 ## Emotion Extraction